Raviteja-Ainampudi/MarketoAdobe/README.md

      * Used Python3 for data handling.
      * Program can work on argument pairs of 32 bit unsigned IP addresses and Subnet.
-     * Program can also read 32 bit unsigned IP addresses and Subnet pairs from an inputfile and results were written In an useful fashion to an outputfile, when both specified on through the STDIN.
+     * Program can also read 32 bit unsigned IP addresses and Subnet pairs from an inputfile and results were written in an useful fashion to an outputfile, when both are specified on through the STDIN.
-     * Has a couple of default Unit Test cases present when no system arguments passed.
+     * Has a couple of default Unit Test cases present to execute when no system arguments passed.

 # Question 2:
   * Developed two solutions to implement this Phone number / Letter Nmemonics replacement in HTML files. :sweat_smile: